nosan/embedded-cassandra/README.md

 ## Usage

-Following code will create an `Embedded Cassandra` with the default properties.
+Following code will create an `Embedded Cassandra` with the default configuration.

 ```java
 public class CassandraTests {